danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

-With a little help, my 10 year old son can figure out how make simple games and apps with it, his latest project is trying to make a Pokedex for Pokemon.
+With a little help, my 10 year old son can figure out how make simple games and apps with Python, his latest project is trying to make a Pokedex for Pokemon.
 He loves geeking out on Pokemon, and that it is so much fun to see people get deep in to their interests!

 Python is easy to learn, but hard to master - it scales easily with your skillset.
 It is such an important language for our ecosystem.
 It is often used by students, researchers, and non-professional programmers.
 It is used by artists, data scientists, web developers, sysadmins, and astronomers.